brleude/HSCM/tissue-specific networks analysis/figure. 5. Correlation results of 11 tissue-specific networks/f/data/README.txt

-GO enrichment analysis for proteins enriched in KEGG pathways
+GO enrichment analysis for top-10 proteins in each network.